mandafigura/Numerical-Analysis/README.md

 * *Linear Algebra (Schaum Collection)*.
 Seymour Lipschutz

 ## Repository objective
-This repository intends to make public the main numerical algorithms implemented during my Applied Linear Algebra course.
+This repository intends to make public the main numerical algorithms implemented during my Applied Linear Algebra course using `MATLAB`.
 They are direct and iterative methods.
 Also some explanation and examples on the algorithms may be presented.